h0nza/tcl-hacks/tipple/README.md

  * rely at runtime on anything not in these directories
  * require path-dependent preprocessing

-The source directory will be left around (in `DIR/src`) so users can view documentation and examples in there.

 *(means to install packages according to metadata in the form of `tipple.txt` or other "blessed" formats will come soon)*